Xerophyllum tenax: Ecology

-Deer and elk eat the flower and other parts of the plant.
-Bears eat the softer leaf bases.
+Deer and elk eat the flowers and other parts of the plant.
+Bears eat the softer leaf bases, thought to be an influence on the plant's common name (in tandem with its habitat).

 Uses

-The Hupa people use this plant to create a border pattern in baskets.

-This species has long been used by Native Americans who weave it in baskets, and historically, roasted the rootstock for food; they also ate the pods, which are good cooked.
-They also braid dried leaves and adorn them on traditional buckskin dresses and jewelry.
+The fibrous leaves, which turn white as they dry, are tough, durable, and easily dyed and manipulated into tight waterproof weaves.
+Native Americans have woven the plant in baskets, including the Hupa, who use it to create a border pattern.
+Native Americans historically roasted the rootstock for food; they also ate the pods, which are good cooked.
+Native Americans also braid dried leaves and adorn them on traditional buckskin dresses and jewelry.